NVIDIA HistoryA Timeline of Innovation

 NVIDIA becomes the fastest semiconductor company to reach $1 billion in revenue, and is added to the S&P 500.

 - The company ships its 100 millionth processor.

-Dawn, a hugely popular demo, is unveiled by NVIDIA at the Game Developers Conference.
-Scene depicts a forest fairy with translucent wings, pointy ears, antennae and a dress made of leaves and blue petals, cavorting on a branch.
+Hugely popular "Dawn" demo is unveiled at Game Developers Conference.
+Scene depicts a forest fairy with translucent wings, lifelike expressions, seamless curves and extraordinary detail.

 Fortune magazine names NVIDIA the fastest-growing company in the U.S.

 - Stanford Business School Alumni Association names NVIDIA as Entrepreneurial Company of the Year, joining such past honorees as eBay, Charles Schwab & Co. and Cisco Systems.